 - Although the locks will keep your kids out, the cords will lure your kids in — they’ll want to check them out.

-Secure Home safety locks are my favorite cabinet locks for babyproofing because they can be used on so many other surfaces and not just cabinets.
+We think Secure Home safety locks are the best cabinet locks for babyproofing because they can be used on so many other surfaces and not just cabinets.

 You’ll be able to babyproof just about anything you can imagine.
 For busy moms who always seem to have their hands full, it’s nice that these can be opened using only one hand.